 Where can you eat Cambodian Fried Noodles?

 Pretty much everywhere, but if you are super daring grab it street food style at either a Cambodian market or one of the many vendors that sell the noodles throughout the country.
 In fact lort cha is very much part of the street food scene of Cambodia, and you will find food carts that specialize in nothing but fried noodles.

 For the less adventurous out there it is available still in most tourist restaurants too, which means you will be able to act all hipster and order an avocado juice to go with it to!
 In this respects Cambodian noodles are exactly one of those easy tried, tested and safe dishes that you can get everywhere in Cambodia.

 What does lort cha taste like?

-Cambodian stir-fried noodles are the absolute bomb, and the easiest goto food when you are in Cambodia.
+Cambodian stir-fried noodles are the absolute bomb, and the easiest go to food when you are in Cambodia.
 As I have said fried noodles come in a lot of shapes and forms, with the Cambodian style having much more in common with Cantonese cuisine, which shows in how rich the gravy-like flavoring is!

 A meal, a snack, whatever, but an absolute street food must for Cambodia!
 Cambodian fried noodles (and lort cha) we salute you!